McTavishLab/collab-paper/README.md

 **Goal of the paper:**

-_Develop a Python module to generate informative visualizations of the Physcraper results._
+_Develop a Python module (or R package?) to generate informative visualizations of the Physcraper results._

-Do we need a module or a workflow/tutorial/vignette??
+Explore: Do we really need a module or a workflow/tutorial/vignette would be enough??
+See [ETE cookboks](http://etetoolkit.org/cookbook/), e.g., [ncbi taxonomic database query and taxonomic tree visualization](http://etetoolkit.org/documentation/ete-ncbiquery/) and [reproducing an analysis from 1998](http://etetoolkit.org/cookbook/ete_evol_lysozyme_branch.ipynb).

-We want people to:
+We want people to be able to seamlessley:

 - graph trees with different taxonomic labels,
 - swap taxonomic names on output trees